 In the spring of each year, Pierpont Elementary School is required by the state to administer a physical fitness test to all students in fifth grade.
 The physical fitness test measures each student's ability to complete six fitness tasks in six major areas.
 Students that either meet or exceed the standards in all six fitness areas are considered to be physically fit or in the "healthy fitness zone."
-Comparative district and state results can be found at the CDE's website www.cde.ca.gov/ta/tg/pf/.
+Comparative district and state results can be found at the CDE's website www. cde.ca.gov/ta/tg/pfl.

-2019-2 0 Results
+California a Physical Fitn iess Test Re sults

+2020-2 1

-% of Standards Met:
+%0 f Standards Met:

 4 of 6 5 of 6 6 of 6

 Grade Level

 Fifth N/A N/A N/A